santi-ug/santi-ug/README.md

 - ⚡ Fun fact: ...
 -->

-An analytical 3rd year Systems Engineering student minoring in Software Engineering at Universidad Autonoma de Manizales.
+An analytical 4th year Software Engineering student at Universidad Autonoma de Manizales.

 I acquire a solid foundation of the best software principles and patterns, I look forward to opportunities that allow me to challenge myself in expanding my range of personal strengths.
-I possess a desire to gain more expertise and a passion to work alongside experienced engineers and assimilate their knowledge in the following areas:
+I possess a desire to gain more expertise and a passion to work alongside experienced engineers and assimilate their knowledge.
-- Web development (frontend/backend)
-- Software development
-- Game development
-- Technological innovations.

 My work ethic grants me versatile skills which helps me perform well under pressure and against environmental stressors.
 I am aware that meeting requirements is essential.
 One of my several strengths is my determination to execute performances at a proficient level at the given tasks or goals, perhaps exceeding expectations and that entails my drive to go above and beyond.

-**I’m searching for a company that can offer me a new work experience/internship.
-Primarily but not limited to; the summer/winter season.**